SkylineCommunications/dataminer-docs-connectors/connector/doc/Peak_Communications_RCU_H100.md

 The Peak Communications RCU H100 connector enables monitoring and management of redundancy settings, fault statuses, and operational modes.
 Key features include:

+- **General Page:** Provides an overview of the system's operational configuration and status.
 - **Fault Monitoring Page:** Provides a detailed view of faults, including power supply faults, environmental faults, and general hardware issues.
-- **Unit Status Page:** Displays real-time information about connected units, such as validity, online status, and CAN Bus connection status.
+- **Unit Details Page:** Displays real-time information about connected units, such as validity, online status, and CAN Bus connection status.
-- **General Page:** Offers system-wide information, including unit type, serial number, operational status, and redundancy mode.
+- **Redundancy Configuration:** Allows configuration and monitoring of redundancy settings.

 To monitor communication between the element and the device, use the Stream Viewer tool in DataMiner:

 1. Right-click the element in the Surveyor.
 1. Select **View** > **Stream Viewer**.
-1. For healthy elements, you should see groups 1-4 for polling the data, and groups 5-6 for write commands
+1. For healthy elements, you should see groups 1-4 for polling the data, and groups 5-8 for write commands